-What I want you to understand is that, yes, there is a loosey goosey formula to structuring a bowl of bibimbap.
-Yet there is no one true way of making it either.
-The ingredients vary depending on region, the season or your leftovers.
+Yes, there is a loosey-goosey formula to structuring a bowl of bibimbap, but there is no one true way of making it either.
+The ingredients can vary depending on the region, season or your leftovers from last night.

 Boujee Korean court cuisine may demand that you need specific nameuls arranged in specific places to represent different symbols or whatever.
 However let's not forget that the very people who made bibimbap widely loved are just common ol' people like you and me, who want to have a practical but delicious way of eating a meal.